nsabell/nsabell.github.io/index.md

 ## About Me

-I am a PhD Candidate in the Department of Genetics at Stanford University School of Medicine, and a member of the Montgomery Lab in the Departments of Pathology, Genetics, and (by courtesy) Computer Science.
+I am a PhD Candidate in the Department of Genetics at Stanford University School of Medicine, and a member of the Montgomery Lab in the Departments of Pathology and Genetics.

 ## Research Interests